datacamp/courses-introduction-to-python/scripts/chapter2_script.md

 fam_height
 ```

-You can even change a range of elements in a list at once.
+You can even change an entire list slice at once.
 To change the elements "elise" and 173, you can do something like this:

 ```
 fam_height[0:1] <- ["ellie", 174]